My research lies at the intersection of cosmology, space systems, and instrumentation. Some of the questions I am interested in are:

 Tarantula nebula observed by SuperBIT during its 2023 flight.

-A documentary focused on developing SuperBIT can be seen below.
+A documentary developed by the Dunlap Institute at the University of Toronto focused on developing SuperBIT can be seen below.

 Cosmology with the cosmic microwave background: the Atacama Cosmology Telescope and the Simons Observatory